Important Information

 How Forex Trading Works?

-In forex trading, currencies are bought and sold based on their exchange rates, and traders do not physically exchange the currencies.
-It is similar to exchanging currency before traveling abroad, but instead of taking place in a physical location, it occurs electronically through trading platforms in an over the counter (OTC) market [3]
+In forex trading, traders buy and sell currencies based on exchange rates without physically exchanging the money.
+This is similar to exchanging currency for a trip abroad, but it happens electronically on trading platforms in the over-the-counter (OTC) market [3]

-Traders aim to potentially profit by speculating on exchange rate fluctuations, buying a currency pair when they expect its value to increase and selling when they foresee a decrease.
+Traders have the potential for profit or loss by speculating on exchange rate fluctuations.
+They purchase a currency pair when they anticipate its value will rise and sell when they predict it will fall.

 Learn more about the basic of forex trading here